mist64/cbmbus_doc/4 Standard Serial.md

 ### Discussion

-While the open collector property of CLK and DATA allows several devices to signal their state over a single wire, the bus is nevertheless severley constrained in terms of wires.
-While the parallel IEEE-488 bus had practically no timing requirements, the serial version requires strict timing in most states.
+While the open collector property of CLK and DATA allows several devices to signal their state over a single wire, the bus is nevertheless severely constrained in terms of wires.
+While the parallel IEEE-488 bus has practically no timing requirements, the serial version requires strict timing in most states.

 #### Between Bytes Bug

-There is one bug in the specification that is caused by this property.
+There is one bug in the specification that is caused by these timing complexities.
 After all bits of a byte have been sent, all receivers are required to pull DATA within 1000 µs to signal they are not ready for the next byte.
 All receivers share the same DATA line, and it will read back as soon as any receiver pulls it.
-So once the first receiver pulls it, the sender signal it is ready to send the next byte after a delay of 100 µs ("between bytes time").
+So once the first receiver pulls it, the sender signals it is ready to send the next byte after a delay of 100 µs ("between bytes time").
 It then waits for DATA to be 0 again, which can happen immediately once the same receiver releases it.
 Now, in the middle of the transmission of the byte, another receiver wakes up and pulls DATA, still within the legal 1000 µs, destroying the transmission.

-In the original IEEE-4888 protocol, there is the dedicated NRFD ("not ready for data") line that is pulled by all receivers before accepting the data, so all receivers have to release it until transmission can continue.
+In the original IEEE-4888 protocol, there is the dedicated NRFD ("not ready for data") line that is pulled by all receivers before accepting the data, so all receivers have to release it before transmission can continue.
 On the Serial Bus, both the CLK and the DATA line are operated by the sender until the completion of the byte transmission, so there is no way for the receivers to communicate anything before that.

 The bug would be fixed by reducing the allowed time to pull DATA to 100 µs, the same as the "between bytes time".
 In practice, this is not an issue though, because one-to-many communcation is extremely rarely used, and because Serial Bus devices tend to respond within 100 µs anyway.

 #### Data Valid Window vs. CLK/DATA

-While the specification change between the VIC-20 and the C64 had to be minimal to keep as much compatibility as possible, the change between the original design and the VIC-20 had no compatibility requirements.
+While the specification change between the VIC-20 and the C64 had to be minimal to keep as much compatibility as possible, the change between the original design, which never shipped, and the VIC-20 had no compatibility requirements.
 On the VIC-20, the transmission of a byte through CLK and DATA followed the protocol of the 6522 VIA shift register, even though it was implemented in software.

 Instead, a modified protocol could have sent one bit on every _edge_ of CLK, doubling the data rate.
 They could also have sent two bits at a time, one in CLK and one in DATA with a strict timing of 20 µs per bit.
 This would only have required the receiver to commit to a 80 µs window of being able to receive data with a timing accuracy below 20 µs.
 This would have broken horribly on the C64 though, which cannot commit to this, but alternative protocols including JiffyDOS (part 6 of this series), are based on this strategy.

-The advantage of keeping the 6522 VIA shift register protocol was that they would be able to use fixed hardware in later devices and just switch to the original timing – optionally, if all devices supported it.
+The advantage of keeping the 6522 VIA shift register protocol was that they would be able to use a working shift register in later devices and just switch to the original timing – optionally, if all devices supported it.
 The Fast Serial protocol of the C128 does indeed use the shift register of the 6526 CIA I/O controller, but does not use the same CLK/DATA protocol with it.

 ### Next Up